Wavefield Finite Time Focusing with Reduced Spatial Exposure

-Note that in Time-Reversal mirroring reflections occurr before and after time $t=0$, whereas in Focusing in Finite Time the interaction of the wavefield with the focal point theoretically occurs only at time $t=0$.
-Therefore, in Time-Reversal mirroring the norm of the wavefield at the focal point is intrinsically associated with both direct and scattered waves, while in Focusing in Finite Time it is theoretically only associated with direct components of the focusing functions $f$.
+Note that in Time-Reversal Mirroring wavefield propagation across the focal plane occurs before and after time $t=0$, in Standard (double-sided) Marchenko Focusing at time $t\geq0$ and in Finite Time Focusing the interaction of the wavefield with the focal point theoretically takes place only at time $t=0$.
+Therefore, in Time-Reversal Mirroring and Standard (double-sided) Marchenko Focusing the norm of the wavefield at the focal point is intrinsically associated with both direct and scattered waves, while in Finite Time Focusing it is theoretically only associated with direct components of the focusing function $f$.
+The overall focusing performances of the discussed methods are summarized in Table \ref{table:brain_performances}.
+The brain is divided in four domains, enclosed by the blue and the red curves in Figures \ref{fig:maps}(a-c), which represent cones converging to the focal plane from the horizontal (i.e. the acquisition surface) and the vertical sides of the model, respectively.
+The norm of the wavefields associated with the three focusing strategies discussed in this paper is computed in the whole brain and in the areas enclosed by the blue and red curves.
+Values are normalized with respect to the norms associated with Time-Reversal Mirroring in each individual domain.
+While in the whole brain and in the blue areas the three focusing strategies exhibit similar norm values, in the red areas Finite Time Focusing involves significantly smaller values than Time-Reversal Mirroring and Standard (double-sided) Marchenko Focusing.